Wilmette Dethatching Lawn Services

 - Immediate overseeding within 24-48 hours

-- Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks
+- Applying starter fertilizer and maintaining consistent moisture

 - Using erosion control blankets on slopes over 10-15%